 Pilates Program Director

-Non-exempt, Permanent part-time position (4 to 10 hours per week as scheduled)
+Non-exempt, Permanent part-time position (8 to 20 hours per week as scheduled with opportunity to build hours)

 Hiring specifically for weekend and evening hours.
-Please only apply if you are available to work these hours.
+Please only apply if you are available to work weekend and evening hours.
 Other times may be scheduled as needed.

 ESSENTIAL JOB FUNCTIONS: